 I was just reading a very interesting article that contained some good information about a Linux feature that I want to learn about.
 I won’t tell you the name of the article, what it was about, or even the web site on which I read it, but the article just made me shudder.

 The reason I found this article so cringe-worthy is that it prefaced every command with the sudo command.
 The issue I have with this is that the article is allegedly for SysAdmins and real SysAdmins don’t use sudo in front of every command they issue.
-This is a gross misuse of the sudo command and I have written about this type of misuse in my new book, “The Linux Philosophy for SysAdmins,” which is due out this September.
+This is a gross misuse of the sudo command and I have written about this type of misuse in my book, “The Linux Philosophy for SysAdmins.”
 The following is an excerpt from Chapter 19 of my book.

 sudo or not sudo